bahrain-uob/Agentic-AI/docs/team-b-chat-design.md

 👍🏻
 👎🏻

-Students can click (optional and does not interrupt the converstion) on these to indicate whether the response was helpful.
+Students can click on these to indicate whether the response was helpful.
+This is optional and does not interrupt the converstion.